IoT and Green Energy

 - Installing an IoT smart energy device, for example, a smart thermostat like Ecobee of Nest, everyone can join the environmental initiative, cut down on energy consumption and lessen the greenhouse effect they are responsible for.

-- Complex tools for IoT energy management for smart city projects work at a bigger scale.
+- IoT applications in green energy systems for smart cities work at a bigger scale.
 These systems collect big data on electricity consumption—historical and real-time.
 This data properly cleansed and processed help generate important insights for environmentalists, researchers and conservation strategists.

 How to monitor and control electricity consumption using IoT for households and utility companies.